cristianoag/trh9000/README.md

 If you ever spent just a few minutes on YouTube searching for MSX content, I bet you certainly found some footage covering the V9990.
 Well, not specifically the V9990 chip, but video cards based on it.

 The first video card based on the unreleased, kind of obscure Yamaha V9990 VDP chip was the Graphics9000 (or GFX9000).
-The GFX9000 is (was) an MSX standard graphics expansion device for home computers developed by Sunrise in 1994.
+The GFX9000 is (was) a graphics expansion device for MSX computers developed by Sunrise in 1994.

 It was designed as an expansion cartridge for the MSX standard that can be installed in a slot on a computer that also connects to the computer’s video output and monitor.
 The device works as an additional independent video controller.

 The device is based on the Yamaha V9990 video controller (VDP).
-The chip was based on the never-produced V9978 chip, designed specifically for use in computers of the alleged but not implemented (by the time of this writing) MSX3 standard.
-Compared to the V9978, the V9990 is not backward compatible with the V99x8 chips, and thus cannot be used as the main video controller of standard MSX-compatible computers.
+The chip was designed specifically for use in computers of the alleged but not implemented (by the time of this writing) MSX3 standard.
+The V9990 is not backward compatible with the V99x8 chips, and thus cannot be used as the main video controller of standard MSX-compatible computers.

 ## The TRH9000